Philipp, Prince of Eulenburg: Early life and education

 Eulenburg was educated at a French grammar school in Berlin before being educated by a tutor from 1859 onwards.
 Starting in 1863, he attended the Vitzhumsches Gymnasium in Dresden, Saxony.
 In 1866 the Austro-Prussian War forced him to leave Saxony, which was now enemy territory.
 Though he did not relish a military career, he joined the Prussian Gardes du Corps as an officer cadet in accordance with his father's wishes.
 He then attended the War Academy at Kassel from which he graduated in 1868.
 During his time at the War Academy, Eulenburg become very close to Count Kuno von Moltke, who would also be exposed as homosexual in the 1907 scandal.
 In 1867 Eulenburg was promoted to the rank of lieutenant before resigning his commission in 1869 in order to pursue an education in the law.
 When France declared war on Prussia in July 1870, Eulenburg rejoined the Prussian Army.
 During the Franco-German War of 1870-1871 he served under the German military governor of Strasbourg and received the Iron Cross.
 In October 1871, Eulenburg again resigned from the army to resume his legal studies.

 After the Franco-Prussian War, Eulenburg travelled for a year in the Orient as the Middle East was then called, a trip which ended when Eulenburg contracted typhus in Egypt.
 From 1872 to 1875, he attended the University of Leipzig and the University of Strasbourg studying the law.
 While a student at Leipzig, Eulenburg befriended Baron Axel "Dachs" von Varnbüler, who was to become one of Eulenburg's most important friends.
-Varnbüler would later recall that Eulenburg was one of the most accomplished students at the university, being “the most versatile, easily the most brilliant and therefore the leading spirit” on the campus.
+Varnbüler would later recall that Eulenburg was one of the most accomplished students at the university, being "the most versatile, easily the most brilliant and therefore the leading spirit" on the campus.

-In 1875 Eulenburg received a Doctor of Jurisprudence degree from the University of Giessen.
-After graduating magna cum laude, Eulenburg went to Stockholm to marry a wealthy Swedish aristocrat, Augusta Sandels, whom he had been courting via a series of love letters for some time.
+In 1875 Eulenburg received a Juris Doctor degree from the University of Giessen.
+After graduating magna cum laude Eulenburg went to Stockholm to marry a wealthy Swedish aristocrat, Countess Augusta Sandels, whom he had been courting via a series of love letters for some time.